Latfoo/inverted-pendulum-control/README.md

 # Inverted Pendulum

 This project is a first look into controlling an inverted Pendulum using the Gymnasium Environemt by Farama-Foundation.
 The pendulum starts in randomized state and is then controlled by a PD-Controller.
 Meanwhile random torque disturbances are being forced upon the pendulum.
 If terminated or truncated, the whole environment is being resetted.

-Each episode is being recorded and added to the results folder automatically.
+### Note on Video Recording

+Earlier versions of this project included a video recording feature using `moviepy` and `ffmpeg`.
+To improve cross-platform compatibility and simplify setup, this feature has been removed.

+As a result:
+- The animation now runs live via `render_mode="human"`.
+- Users on Windows, macOS, and Linux can view it directly with no extra dependencies.
+- Some comments and code snippets related to video export remain in the source for reference.

 ## Demo